shivasiddharth/GassistPi/README.md

 For safe shutdown of the pi, command is: **trigger shutdown**

 You can define your own custom actions in the **actions.py** script.
-**THE ACTIONS SCRIPT OF THIS PROJECT IS DIIFERENT FROM AIY KIT's SCRIPT, COPY PASTING THE COMMANDS FROM AIY's ACTION SCRIPT WILL NOT WORK HERE.**
+**THE ACTIONS SCRIPT OF THIS PROJECT IS DIFFERENT FROM AIY KIT's SCRIPT, COPY PASTING THE COMMANDS FROM AIY's ACTION SCRIPT WILL NOT WORK HERE.**

 ************************************************
 **MUSIC STREAMING from YOUTUBE**